tdspora/syngen/README.md

     --print_report BOOL
 ```

-For linked tables you can simply call:
+To generate one or more tables using a metadata file, you can use the following command:

 ```bash
 infer --metadata_path PATH_TO_METADATA